-Today we have been bringing our peaches, apples, and pears (which comprise most of the trees in the orchard) to local farmers markets, fine restaurants and bakeries, and to natural foods wholesalers in Santa Fe and Albuquerque.
-We have early and late Elberta peaches, some white peaches, six varieties of apples, and three varieties of pears (Anjou, Bartlett, Seckel, Kieffer and Surecrop).
+Currently we provide our peaches, apples, and pears (which comprise most of the trees in the orchard) to the Santa Fe farmer’s market and CSA, New Mexico Harvest, MoGro, as well as some other outlets.
+We have early and late Elberta peaches, some white peaches, six varieties of apples, and five varieties of pears (Anjou, Bartlett, Seckel, Kieffer and Surecrop).

 Synergia Ranch is also working on ecological conservation and enrichment of our local ecology since it began in 1969.
-Most of the 130 acres are left to recover from decades of early overgrazing in the years after the land was first homesteaded.
-Hundreds of trees have been planted as windbreaks and soil-holders around the Ranch to prevent continuing wind and water erosion and help create an ecological oasis.
-Two windbreaks of Russian Olive and Honey Locust trees were planted in 1985 on to prevent any soil erosion down slope from the orchard.
-An adjoining area was setup with micro-catchments supporting trees to prevent soil erosion up slope from the orchard.
+Most of the 111 acres are left to recover from decades of early overgrazing in the years after the land was first homesteaded.
+Hundreds of trees have been planted as soil protection around the Ranch to prevent continuing wind and water erosion and help create an ecological oasis.
+Two windbreaks of Russian Olive and Honey Locust trees were planted in 1985 on to mitigate soil erosion down slope from the orchard.
 Over the nearly forty years at Synergia Ranch, we have produced hundreds of tons of topsoil by composting animal manure, helping to replace and enrich the eroded soils that were originally here.
 Around the orchard and Ranch we now see a much improved ecology from what it was when we started.
 Native grasses and shrubs have come back strong, and the tree program has helped create a micro-climate much more favorable to plants, animals and people alike!

 Several years ago, after a few fallow seasons, the vegetable gardens were restarted and since the soil had become so rich and productive, excess vegetables were sold to restaurants and grocery stores in Santa Fe.
 In 2010, the vegetable farm was certified organic.
 In 2011, the vegetable farm was doubled by converting old horse corrals into vegetable production.